nielswitte/OpenSim-CMS/api/README.md

 }
 ```

-The validity of the token depends on the config settings.
-The user OpenSim with user ID -1 can only accessed from the
+The validity of the token depends on the config settings and is extended everytime the token is used.
-IP set in the config which is used by OpenSim.
-In addition the `HTTP_X_SECONDLIFE_SHARD` header needs to be set, which
+The user OpenSim with user ID -1 can only accessed from the IP set in the config which is used by OpenSim.
-is done by default by OpenSim.
+In addition the `HTTP_X_SECONDLIFE_SHARD` header needs to be set to access this user, this is done by default
+for OpenSim.

 ## User
 User information can be accessed by using, the UUID of the user is based on the user's UUID in OpenSim: